noyo0/pands-project/ReadMe.md

 Pairplot from the Seaborn library of Python is used for creating a grid of scatterplots and histograms, visualizing the relationships between each pair of the Iris measurements.
 The comparison is made easier by having all the pairs of measurements plotted side by side using subplots.
 The three separate species are colour coded in order to distinguish which measurement belongs to which Iris species. (pairplot.png) <br>
 The pairplot demonstrates that Iris-setosa measurements are showing in their own cluster on multiple plots while versicolor and virginica have overlapping measurements in all.
 <br>
-Plotting petal and sepal measurements side by side on a separate plot it is more noticeable (sepal_petal.png) that while there is significant overlap in sepal length and width between the species, in case of the petal measurements Iris-setosa very clearly separated and the majority of the versicolor and virginica samples are also stand apart with only marginal overlap.
+When comparing petal and sepal measurements in pairs side by side on a separate plot (sepal_petal.png), it is apparent that there is considerable overlap in sepal length and width across the different species.
+However, in terms of petal measurements, Iris-setosa is clearly separated having the smallest petals, while the majority of the versicolor and virginica samples are also distinct, with only slight overlap between them.
+Virginica noticeably having the largest petals, both in terms of length and width.
-Based on the scatter plots the most distinguishing measurement pair to visualise the differences between the three Iris species is the Petal width and length.
+According to the scatter plots, the most effective pair of measurements for distinguishing between the three Iris species is petal width and length.

+## Project task 4.
+Any other analysis

+We know from the dataframe information that

+#### (Program menu: 4.) - Output saved in **pairplot.png** and **sepal_petal.png**